Skip to main content

 PhD student funding

 Graduate student funding is a shared responsibility.
-While financial commitments are made to students for a set number of years, it is important to understand that the overall graduate awards budget is dependent on a significant number of students obtaining external fellowships.
-Should a student be the recipient of an external grant or sponsorship, TGS requires these external resources be used in lieu of university funding.
-Depending on the program, an additional financial incentive may be provided to a student when they are awarded an external fellowship.
-We expect all students to make a good faith effort to obtain external support at some point during their funding period, and students should be encouraged to pursue these opportunities.
+While financial commitments are made to students for a set number of years, it is important to understand that the overall graduate financial aid budget is also dependent on a significant number of students obtaining external fellowships.
+Should a student be the recipient of an external grant or sponsorship, TGS requires these external resources be used in lieu of University funding.
+If a student receives an external fellowship with a stipend that is below the TGS base stipend rate, a stipend top-up will be provided through their sixth year.

 Registration and funding guidelines